boyofgreen/web-app-HOL/native-app/README.md

 	* Packaging tab:
 		* Package (display) name: _To Do Phone_

-	If you get prompts to replace files like this one when updating the images in the Manifest Designer, click **Yes**.
+	If you receive prompts like this one to replace files when updating the images in the Manifest Designer, click **Yes**.

 	![Replace image](images/replace-image.png?raw=true)

 	_Replace image when updating the Visual Assets in the manifest_

-1. Set the NativeToDo.WindowsPhone project as startup project.
+1. Set the **NativeToDo.WindowsPhone** project as the startup project.

 	![Set WindowsPhone project as startup project](images/set-windowsphone-project-as-startup-project.png?raw=true)

 	_Set NativeToDo.WindowsPhone as startup project_

 1. Press **F5** to build and debug the application.
 	The selected Windows Phone Emulator will launch.
-If this is the first time you open the emulator, or if it is not open already, it might take a while until the OS loads and the app is deployed and launched.
+If this is the first time you have opened the emulator, or if it is not already open, it might take a while for the OS to load and for the app to deploy and launch.
 	Once the app launches, it will first display a splash screen and then the To Do list.
 You should be able to add new To Do items and mark them as completed.

 	![Windows Phone splash screen](images/windowsphone-splashscreen.png?raw=true)